Sharvanidonthi/Fake-vs-Real-News-Predictor-System/README.md

-# 📰 Fake News Detection using PassiveAggressiveClassifier
+# 📰 Fake vs Real News Predictor System

 A machine learning project that classifies news articles as real or fake based on text content.
 Built with TF-IDF vectorization and PassiveAggressiveClassifier, this system allows real-time user input for headline validation.